Last updated: May 28, 2026

 Lodge as the surviving anchor

 Present-day Lodge Cast Iron is the continuous thread from the 1876 British-capital founding to the 21st century.
-The 2017 expansion delivered a 127,000-square-foot foundry in South Pittsburg plus a 212,000-square-foot distribution center in New Hope across the Blue Bridge, bringing employment to roughly 400 and making Lodge the county's largest private industrial employer.
-The 2002 pre-seasoning innovation and the 2022 opening of the Lodge Museum of Cast Iron on Cedar Avenue have moved the company from a foundry in a fading industrial town to a destination brand with a museum and a festival (see the National Cornbread Festival).
+The 2017 expansion delivered a 127,000-square-foot “3rd Street Foundry” in South Pittsburg, paired with a distribution center in New Hope across the Blue Bridge, and made Lodge the county's largest private industrial employer.
+The 2002 pre-seasoning innovation and the 2022 opening of the Lodge Museum of Cast Iron at 220 East 3rd Street have moved the company from a foundry in a fading industrial town to a destination brand with a museum and a festival (see the National Cornbread Festival).
 The underlying metal-trades operation continues to run on the foundry floor, more integrated with modern induction-furnace technology than the 19th-century cupola operations but recognizably the same kind of work.

 Related